-ABSTRACT: Supporting transitions from prison: Recognising reintegrative ritual in everyday practices
+Supporting transitions from prison: Recognising reintegrative ritual in everyday practices

 Release from prison is typically disorienting, disruptive, uncertain, risky.
 Supporting people’s post-prison transitions towards (re)integration requires skill, understanding and persistence.
 It often involves a gradual process of building hope and confidence, recognising – and capitalising on – opportunities for participation and acceptance.
 In this paper, I consider post-release support through the lens of liminality – the state of in-betweenness that characterises the experience of getting out, but not quite fitting in – of being neither here nor there.

 From this ‘rites-of-passage’ perspective, the transition from prison to the community is a liminal phase that requires some form of symbolic ritual to bring it to a close and mark the beginning of the post-liminal phase of reintegration.
 Without reintegrative ritual, the liminal phase can become a state of sustained exclusion.
 So, what are these rituals?
 What do they look like?
 How are they experienced?
 And how might this understanding be used to more effectively support ex-prisoners in their efforts towards (re)integration?
 I draw on research into men’s experience of release from prison in Victoria to explore answers to these questions.

 Mark Johnson MBE